Toward Robust Multilingual Adaptation of LLMs for Low-Resource Languages: Experiment

 \subsection{Results Analysis}

-\paragraph{Retrieval \& sentence ranking.} On public benchmarks (Table~\ref{tab:main_results_3cols}), \textsc{LiRA} consistently improves the base model (Qwen3-E-8B) on all three metrics: MLQARetrieval $81.66$ vs.\ $81.13$ (+0.53), BelebeleRetrieval $87.03$ vs.\ $85.94$ (+1.09), and STS22 $75.00$ vs.\ $71.64$ (+3.36), yielding a higher macro average 81.23 (+1.66).
-On our new LazRetrieval-70K (Table~\ref{tab:2}), \textsc{LiRA} also improves the average from $76.78$ to 77.71 (+0.93).
-The gains are particularly pronounced on relatively low-resource locales (e.g., \texttt{pk} +3.14, \texttt{vn} +1.17, \texttt{my} +0.98), suggesting that anchoring $g(x)$ to the English space and the LaSR head together reduce translation/representation noise.
-We also observe better rank-correlation (STS22), matching our design of queue-augmented CorrQ and listwise soft-nDCG.
+\textbf{Retrieval \& sentence ranking.} On public benchmarks (Table~\ref{tab:main_results_w_backbones}), LiRA consistently improves the base model (Qwen3-E-8B) on all three metrics: MLQARetrieval $82.01$ vs.\ $81.13$ (+0.88), BelebeleRetrieval $87.03$ vs.\ $85.94$ (+1.09), and STS22 $75.00$ vs.\ $71.64$ (+3.36), yielding a higher macro average 81.35 (+1.78).
+On our new LazRetrieval-70K (Table~\ref{tab:lazretrieval}), Qwen3-Embedding with LiRA-Large also improves the average from $68.05$ to 72.86 (+4.81).
+The gains are particularly pronounced on relatively low-resource locales (e.g., Bd +7.11, Pk +6.30, Th +8.85), suggesting that the combination of English-space anchoring for $g(x)$ and the LaSR head helps attenuate translation and representation noise.
+We also observe better rank-correlation, matching our design of queue-augmented CorrQ and listwise soft-nDCG.

+\textbf{Scaling behaviour on LazRetrieval.} We observe a consistent scaling trend across Qwen3 embedding backbones of different sizes (Table~\ref{tab:lazretrieval}).
+For the smallest backbone (Qwen3-E-0.6B), attaching LiRA-Large yields substantial gains on all languages, indicating that LiRA can effectively compensate for limited model capacity.
+A similar pattern holds for Qwen3-E-4B, where LiRA-Large improves Bd from 49.81 to 56.24 and Pk from 49.30 to 55.69.
+For the full 8B backbone, LiRA forms a smooth performance–capacity curve: the average score increases from 68.05 to 69.61 with LiRA-Base, 72.86 with LiRA-Large, and 77.71 with LiRA-Max, accompanied by consistent improvements on all seven LazRetrieval languages.
+Notably, the relative gains are larger for smaller encoders, which is consistent with the hypothesis that LiRA mitigates cross-lingual noise rather than simply adding capacity.
+Overall, These results demonstrate that LiRA provides monotonic benefits across parameter scales and is particularly effective for smaller backbones.